vish-rk/dynamic-soql-building/README.md

 # Dynamic SOQL building
-# Build SOQL in a strcutured, scalable and maintaible way.
+# Build SOQL in a strcutured, scalable and maintainable way.

 1. Use soqlBuilder.buildSOQL() to building your dynamic string query.
 Covered arithmatic, like(%) and set filtering.